jerryjzhang/hercules-cli/README.md

 ###cmd

-Set commands of an application in Hercules
+Set program commands of an application in Hercules

 ###entrypoint

-Set entrypoints of an application in Hercules
+Set program entrypoints of an application in Hercules

 ###scale

-Scale any programs of an application in Hercules.
+Scale programs of an application in Hercules.

     Usage: hercules scale <appName> [<programName>=<replica> <programName>=<replica>...]
     Examples: